June-Jepkurui-png/superheroes-challenge/README.md

 ```

 > If you aren't able to get the provided seed file working, you are welcome to
-> generate your own seed data to test the application.
+> generate your own seed data to test the applications

 ## Validations